-The Brussels-Capital Region is located in the central part of the country and it is considered as an important city-region in Europe.
+The Brussels-Capital Region is located in the central part of the country and it is considered an important city-region in Europe.

-Once you are in Brussels do not skip some of the sights like Fin-de-Siècle Museum, The Parlamentarium and Mini-Europe, the only park where you can see the whole Europe in just a few hours.
+Once you are in Brussels do not skip some of the sights like Fin-de-Siècle Museum, The Parlamentarium, and Mini-Europe, the only park where you can see the whole of Europe in just a few hours.

-For those younger tourists who want entertainment and great night life, Brussels offers clubs with the international DJs that come there every weekend.
+For those younger tourists who want entertainment and great nightlife, Brussels offers clubs with the international DJs that come there every weekend.

 Warnings & Dangers in Brussels

 OVERALL RISK: MEDIUM

 The everlasting question of all tourists once they decide to visit a certain city is whether it is safe or dangerous.
-All in all, Brussels is considered a safe city with the safety score of 60%.
+All in all, Brussels is considered a safe city with a safety score of 60%.

 TRANSPORT & TAXIS RISK: MEDIUM

 PICKPOCKETS RISK: HIGH

 NATURAL DISASTERS RISK: LOW

 MUGGING RISK: MEDIUM

 TERRORISM RISK: HIGH

 SCAMS RISK: MEDIUM

 Being extremely attractive to criminals and lawbreakers, touristic places such as Brussels are believed to be at the medium level of scam risks.
 Tourists need to pay special attention to people who offer help and act strangely in the streets, especially in crowded areas.

 WOMEN TRAVELERS RISK: LOW

 So...
 How Safe Is Brussels Really?

 Although Brussels is a quite small city, in comparison with other European capitals, there are plenty of things waiting to be discovered once a tourist decides to visit it.

-It is a city with a few threats to travellers’ safety and the main risk is that of being pickpocketed in the street or at the train stations such as Bruxelles Midi, Bruxelles North and Bruxelles Central station.
+It is a city with a few threats to travelers’ safety and the main risk is that of being pickpocketed in the street or at the train stations such as Bruxelles Midi, Bruxelles North, and Bruxelles Central station.

 What tourists should know is that since the introduction of the Euro, Brussels has become more expensive, but it is still cheaper than most cities in neighboring France.